divsoni-apps/DSGeminiWithUI/VertexAI-Basic-Chainlit/chainlit.md

 # Welcome to WGU Site Search!

-This search agent helps answers questions regarding information on www.wgu.edu
+This is WGU AI Helper which will help answer questions related to the www.wgu.edu.

 ## Capabilities